ntvmb/ntvmb.github.io/docs/prs-format/project_rhythm_song/index.md

 ## PRSv1.2

 - Added comments
-- First supported in: Project Rhythm beta 4 and PRSEdit v1.1.39.2
+- First supported in: Project Rhythm v0.4.51 and PRSEdit v1.1.39.2

 ## PRSv1.1

 - New special events: `bpm` and `ts`
 - First supported in: Project Rhythm v0.3.35 and PRSEdit v0.1.19

+## PRSv1.0.1

+- Changed delimiter to space

 ## PRSv1.0